-Court of Claims Records Requests
+Court of Claims Public Records Policy

 - Be clear when identifying the requested records.
 If the request is not clear, we will contact you for clarification.

 - Requests do not need to be in writing, and individual identification or the purpose of the request is not required.
-However, written clarification may be necessary in instances where specific records need to be identified.

 Policies and Practices for Responding to Public Records Requests